 After successfully completing training, I imagine learners gaining confidence and self-esteem.
 I see them being happier, getting promoted or earning raises, and putting more positive energy out into the world.
 It’s fulfilling to be part of an industry that is making the world a better place.

-If you'd like information on ATD 2020, start your research now.
 I highly recommend this conference.
 Over 300 sessions and 400 exhibitors.
 I took 24 pages of notes in three days but I am the nerdy girl who brings her laptop to every session.
 I already have some new ideas in action.

 Photos courtesy of ATD